iamashishdutta/mongoose-comment-manager/README.md

 ```

 ### Strict Delete Users 🗑️💥

 Permanently delete users by a field and value.
-This method supports single and multiple user deletions.
+This method supports both single and multiple deletions.

 ```js
 // Single User